shixish/ercore-vagrant/README.markdown

 # How
 1. Download and Install [VirtualBox](http://www.virtualbox.org/) (ensure you are on the latest version 4.0.8+)
 2. Install [vagrant](http://vagrantup.com/v1/docs/getting-started/index.html)
-3. Download a vagrant box:
+3. Download or Clone this project
-    `vagrant box add base http://files.vagrantup.com/lucid32.box`
-4. Download or Clone this project go to the folder and launch the box:
+4. Go to the folder and launch the box:
-    `cd [vagrant project directory];
+    `cd [vagrant project directory]; vagrant up`
-    vagrant up`
-5. Add this line to your /etc/hosts (or windows equivalent):
+4. Add this line to your /etc/hosts (or windows equivalent):
     `33.33.33.10        drupal.vbox.local dev-site.vbox.local`